All Episodes

 No, it was crazy.

-Now what we're saying is like this this is just a different situation where you're going out and calling for violence.
+Now what we're saying is like this, this is just a different situation where you're going out and calling for violence.

 That's a different thing.

-And when you go to work for a place, you're you're signing a document saying that I agree to your rules.
+And when you go to work for a place, you're signing a document saying that I agree to your rules or you don't have to take the job.

-I think Matt Walsh did a pretty good job of explaining the the differences between both sides on that.
+And I think Matt Walsh did a pretty good job of explaining the differences between both sides on that because people were trying to say, oh, now you're all for cancel culture.

-Like those things exist for a reason, right?
+Those things exist for a reason, right?

 But I do think that we need more swift consequences.